Most of the PowerPoint animation advice on the web focuses on note using them (or how they are often abused).

 That's why in this article I'm going to push you to creatively use arguable the single most powerful feature of PowerPoint that radically set your slides apart from those of your colleagues in peers.

-That’s why I think the #1 mistake people make with animations is NOT to using them at all…
+That’s why I think the #1 mistake people make when it comes to animating things in PowerPoint is…

 Mistake #1: Not using PowerPoint animations AT ALL

 Getting started animating things in PowerPoint is probably the hardest part.
 And it can be scary, yes.

-- Of being seen as that person whose slides are used as an example of Death by PowerPoint.
+- Are scared of being that person who creates a classic example of Death by PowerPoint.

-- That they’re not creative enough to come up with fun and engaging effects that enhance their message.
+- Think that you are not creative enough to come up with fun and engaging effects to enhance your presentation messages.

-- That they can’t build professional-looking animations without hiring a designer or wasting weeks of their life.
+- Believe that you can’t build professional-looking animations without hiring a designer or wasting weeks of your life.

-- Don’t under-estimate your ability and over-estimate the judgement of others.
+- Not under-estimate your ability and over-estimate the judgement of others.